-WARNING AT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMPORT HEATING B. APPLIANCES HEED FRESH AIR FOR SAFE OPERATION.
-OPERATION: OVERHEAD VEHT OR TURN ON EXHAUST FAN AND;
+WARNING IT IS NOT SAFE TO USE COCKING APPLIANCES FOR COMPOSE HEATING APPLIANCES HEED PRESH AIR FOR SAFE OPERATION PRESATION:

 Unlike large homes, the oxygen supply inside a recreational vehicle is limited due to its size.
-To avoid danger of asphyxiation, provide proper ventilation when using the gas rangetop or gas oven.
-It is especially important not to use the gas oven and range top for comfort heating.
+To avoid danger of asphyxiation, provide proper ventilation when using the gas rangetop.
+It is especially important not to use the range top for comfort heating.
 Danger of asphyxiation is greater when these appliances are used for long periods of time.